ananyabusiness/Research-Project/Social-Manifesto.md

+---
+layout: default
+title: Social Manifesto
+permalink: /social-manifesto/
+---

+# Social Manifesto
-this will be where we put the manifesto
+this will be where we put the manifesto.